J-lissner/image-property-linkage/README.md

 # img---kappa

 Execute "predict_kappa.py" with python3 in the terminal to start the intuitive GUI.
+Longer loading times during startup are due to the loading of the surrogate models.
-Outputs of the GUI are then given in the terminal
+Outputs of the GUI are then given in more detail in the terminal.
+Four examples in two different file formats are given in the subfolder "examples/" with their respective heat conduction tensor.